Andrei-ctrl/3d-Campus-nav/README.md

 - GPS tracking outside
 - blue user marker
 - distance and accuracy display
-- automatic handoff message when the user reaches an entrance
+- automatic handoff message when the user reaches an entrance in debug mode

 ### AR